Comparison of Best Global Boundary Data Providers – June 2026

 GADM

 GADM is an open-source dataset designed primarily for academic use, offering free global administrative boundaries with up to five levels depending on the country.
-It lacks postal codes, frequent updates, or a license for commercial deployment.
-Compared to GeoPostcodes, coverage is less complete and not enterprise-ready.
-Compared to Natural Earth, GADM delivers deeper administrative detail but less simplicity.
+Compared to GeoPostcodes, GADM serves academic and research workflows, while GeoPostcodes delivers an enterprise-ready boundary dataset for 247 countries, with postal codes polygons and standardized hierarchies.
+Compared to Natural Earth, GADM delivers deeper administrative detail with a more granular subnational structure.

 geoBoundaries

 geoBoundaries delivers global administrative boundaries up to five levels, openly licensed and community-updated for easy redistribution.
-Compared to GeoPostcodes, it lacks postal codes, enterprise readiness, and consistent shape accuracy.
-Compared to GADM, geoBoundaries prioritizes openness, transparency, and frequent refreshes, though it generally provides fewer administrative levels.
-It excels as a free, accessible boundary resource for academics and NGOs.
+Compared to geoBoundaries, GeoPostcodes delivers an enterprise-ready boundary dataset for 247 countries with postal codes and edge-matched polygons.
+Compared to GADM, geoBoundaries prioritizes openness, transparency, and frequent refreshes.
+It serves as a free, accessible boundary resource for academics and NGOs.

 Natural Earth

 Natural Earth is a public open-source dataset providing generalized global boundaries at small, medium, and large cartographic scales.
-It emphasizes map display but lacks postal codes, parcels, and granular local boundaries.
-Compared to GeoPostcodes, it is less detailed and is updated less often.
-Compared to OpenStreetMap, it offers smoother cartography but less boundary precision and update frequency.
+It emphasizes map display and cartographic clarity.
+Compared to Natural Earth, GeoPostcodes delivers a standardized boundary dataset for 247 countries with regular updates.
+Compared to OpenStreetMap, Natural Earth offers smoother cartography for visualization workflows.

 OpenStreetMap (OSM)

-OpenStreetMap is an open-source project offering global administrative boundaries updated continuously by volunteers, often reflecting local changes quickly.
-Coverage quality and admin-level consistency vary widely by region.
-Compared to GeoPostcodes, it lacks uniform coverage and ZIP code boundaries.
-Compared to Natural Earth, OSM is more dynamic and detailed but less cartographically generalized and visually cleaner.
+OpenStreetMap is an open-source project offering global administrative boundaries updated continuously by volunteers.
+Coverage depth, data structure and update frequency all vary by contributor and country.
+Compared to OpenStreetMap, GeoPostcodes delivers a curated boundary dataset for 247 countries, with postal codes and standardized hierarchies.
+Compared to Natural Earth, OSM is more dynamic and detailed across local geographies.

 What is the most accurate source for postal and ZIP code boundaries?